software-students-fall2024/3-python-package-all-stars-v3/README.md

 ## Link to package

-- This is the Link to the our group's package page: [pyroasts](https://pypi.org/project/pyroasts/)
+- This is the Link to our group's package page: [pyroasts](https://pypi.org/project/pyroasts/)

 ## How to install and use this package